Aeroluna/LunaCoopMod/README.md

 That's their main gimmick, why did they remove it?
 Oracles are still detectors so using this ability is not necessary.

+- Increased Oracle's Stasis Ward duration from 15 seconds to 30 seconds.

+When adding Oracles to co-op, this duration got halved, presumably because it wouldn't be fun to get hit by a 30 second stasis by Amon and they were worried it would be too strong with the Stasis Ward upgrade.
+Realistically, it's not easy getting big hits with Stasis Wards so reverting this should make Oracles more compelling for more than just detection.

 - Buffed P2 to reduce Stasis Ward duration by 50% instead of 75%

 For the prestige focused on stasising things, the P2 just makes Stasis Wards sad.
-This slight buff should help with that.
+This buff combined with the increased duration should help with that.

 - Removed deceleration from Oracle's Stasis Ward ability (no longer has to fully stop to cast).